webx-plus/registrar/README.md

 - **Primary DNS**: `https://webxdns.votemanager.xyz/resolve`
 - **Secondary DNS**: `https://webxdns.blocklycode.org/resolve`

+For those using napture, if you encounter unexpected issues, please try removing the `/resolve` part of the DNS link

 Most browsers will only allow you to enter 1 DNS server, in that case just add the primary one.
 If you are experiencing issues, try adding the secondary DNS instead.

 All normal WebX domains are available via the WebX+ DNS